dns-prefetch/DMZ/Cyber-isms/README.md

 If you work in a project based environment structure where teams of individuals are corralled by a project management team effort to build and deploy a solution, and along the way, you have to work out how to secure the environments being constructed, then this article may help you get a grasp of a methodology that you can start using with relatively low effort.

 The background for this article stems from investing time looking at an improved appoach to the controlled risk based methods we can apply to projects

-A curated list of threat modeling resources (books, courses - free and paid, videos, tools, tutorials and workshop to practice on) for learning Threat modeling and initial phases of security review.

-Contributions welcome.
-Add links through pull requests or create an issue to start a discussion.

 ## Contents
 - [Introduction](#Introduction)